marco-ht/ft_printf/README.md

 ft_printf/
-├── includes/    # Header files containing function prototypes and macros ├── srcs/        # Source files implementing the ft_printf functionality ├── tests/       # Test files and scripts to verify ft_printf behavior ├── Makefile     # Makefile for compiling the project └── README.md    # This file
+├── includes/    # Header files containing function prototypes and macros ├── srcs/        # Source files implementing the ft_printf functionality ├── Makefile     # Makefile for compiling the project └── README.md    # This file
 ```

 - **includes/**: Contains header files used across the ft_printf implementation.
 - **srcs/**: Contains the source code files, including the main ft_printf function and helper functions.
-- **tests/**: Contains test cases and scripts to validate the correctness of the ft_printf implementation.
 - **Makefile**: Automates the build process for ease of compilation.

 ## Installation